Signs & symptoms

 How can I know what’s happening?

 If you have vaginal bleeding or spotting at any time during your pregnancy, it is worth talking first to your GP.
-S/he may refer you to hospital for an ultrasound scan to try to see whether the pregnancy is developing as it should.
+They may refer you to hospital for an ultrasound scan to try to see whether the pregnancy is developing as it should.
 If you can’t contact your GP and you are very worried, you may want to try calling 111.

-Many hospitals now have a specialist Early Pregnancy Unit or Emergency Gynaecology Unit (EPU, EPAU, EPAC or EGU).
+Many hospitals have a specialist Early Pregnancy Unit or Emergency Gynaecology Unit (EPU, EPAU, EPAC or EGU).
 They usually require a GP referral but you might also be able to contact them direct for advice.
 You can find information about your nearest Early Pregnancy Unit here or you could just contact the nearest hospital that has maternity facilities

-If you have acute, sharp abdominal pain, pain in your shoulders and/or pain on moving your bowels, contact your GP, EPU or midwife or if necessary, go to A&E (Casualty department).
+If you have acute, sharp abdominal pain, pain in your shoulders and/or pain on moving your bowels (having a poo), contact your GP, EPU or midwife or if necessary, go to A&E (Casualty department).
 Tell them that you are pregnant and describe your symptoms so they can arrange an emergency scan.

 If you have previously had an ectopic pregnancy, ask your GP or EPU for an early scan to make sure the baby is in the right place.